argoproj/argoproj/community/feature-status.md

 Promoting a feature is a responsibility shared between maintainers, contributors and the user community.
 Any of those parties can request a feature to be promoted.
-Ideally this can be done by creating an issue or a discussion in the Github repository of the project containing that feature.
-Promotion requests can be brought to maintainers attention in our weekly [Argo Contributors Office hours][1] meeting.
+Ideally, this can be done by creating an issue or a discussion in the GitHub repository of the project containing that feature.
+Promotion requests can be brought to maintainers' attention in our weekly [Argo Contributors Office hours][1] meeting.

 ## What it means for Argo users

 Feature status is a framework to provide transparency and allow setting expectations for Argo users.
-It should be used to support the decision making process about whether or not a given feature is feasible to be leveraged by a company or individual.
+It should be used to support the decision-making process about whether or not a given feature is feasible to be leveraged by a company or individual.
 Argo projects depend on the user base to provide valuable feedback and submit bugs with good information so features can be promoted to a more mature